-NB .Extreme events (such as storms reducing or increasing salinities, exceptionally cold winters or warm summers) also need to be recorded as they may be critical in influencing ecological issues in Pagham Harbour and may well be missed by routine monitoring.
+NB.
+Extreme events (such as storms reducing or increasing salinities, exceptionally cold winters or warm summers) also need to be recorded as they may be critical in influencing ecological issues in Dungeness to Pett Level European marine site and may well be missed by routine monitoring.

-6. Advice on operations
+7. Advice on operations

 English Nature has a duty under Regulation 33(2)(b) of the Conservation (Natural Habitats &c.)
 Regulations 1994 to advise other relevant authorities as to any operations which may cause deterioration of natural habitats or the habitats of species, or disturbance of species, for which the site has been designated.
-Information on how English Nature has developed this advice is given in section 6.2, and on how it may be reviewed and updated in the future, in Section 6.4.
+Information on how English Nature has developed this advice is given in section 7.2, and on how it may be reviewed and updated in the future, in Section 7.4.

-The advice is provided in summary form in Table 3 and Section 6.5 and with more detail in Table 5 and Section 6.8, including advice in relation to specific interest features and their sub-features.
+The advice is provided in summary form in Table 3 and Section 7.5 and 7.6 and with more detail in Table 5 and Section 7.9, including advice in relation to specific interest features and their subfeatures.

-6.1 Purpose of advice
+7.1 Purpose of advice

-The aim of this advice is to enable all relevant authorities to direct and prioritise their work on the management of activities that pose the greatest potential threat to the favourable condition of interest features on the Pagham Harbour European marine site.
+The aim of this advice is to enable all relevant authorities to direct and prioritise their work on the management of activities that pose the greatest potential threat to the favourable condition of interest features on the Dungeness to Pett Level European marine site.
 The advice is linked to the conservation objectives for interest features and will help provide the basis for detailed discussions within the management group to formulate and agree a management scheme to agreed timescales for the site.
 The advice given here will inform on, but is without prejudice to, any advice given under Regulation 48 or Regulation 50 on operations that qualify as plans or projects within the meaning of Article 6 of the Habitats Directive.

-6.2 Methods for assessment
+7.2 Methods for assessment

-To develop this advice on operations English Nature has used a three step process involving:
+To develop this advice on operations English Nature has used a three step process involving::

-- an assessment of the sensitivity of the interest features or their component subfeatures to operations; - an assessment of the current exposure of each interest feature or their component sub-features to operations; and - a final assessment of current vulnerability of interest features or their component sub-features to operations.
+- an assessment of the sensitivity of the interest features or their component sub-features to operations; - an assessment of the exposure of each interest feature or their component sub-features to operations; and - a final assessment of current vulnerability of interest features or their component subfeatures to operations.